 UIndy offers a rolling admission policy, which makes it easy for you to transfer here without interrupting your studies.
-For personal assistance with questions about the University or the admissions process, ask our transfer admissions counselor or call us at 800-232-8634.
+For personal assistance with questions about the University or the admissions process, ask our transfer admissions counselor, Carrie Powell, or call us at 800-232-8634.

 To be eligible for full-time admission, transfer students must have earned at least a C average (2.0 cumulative GPA) in previous college coursework.
 Transfer candidates who have earned less than a C average or who have been on social probation may be considered for some type of admission on an individual basis.
 Special admission will be based on exceptional high school merit and, generally, if the applicant has been out of school for one semester or more.